garrettguycharles/ts-javascriptAST/README.md

 2. Have your new visitor class extend the `AstVisitor` abstract class.
 3. Override whatever `beginVisit...` or `endVisit...` methods you'd like!
 (They are declared in [Ast.ts](src/Ast.ts) in the AstVisitor class.)
 4. Register your new visitor in [index.ts](src/index.ts) in the VISITORS object.
+5. Run the program with your new visitor as the `--visitor`!

 See [MethodNameReporterVisitor.ts](src/visitors/MethodNameReporterVisitor.ts) and [TypeFinderVisitor.ts](src/visitors/TypeFinderVisitor.ts) for examples of how to do this.